TCLR: Temporal Contrastive Learning for Video Representation: Experiments

 \subsection{Evaluating Self-supervised Representations}

 We evaluate the learned video representation using different downstream video understanding tasks: i) action recognition and ii) nearest neighbor video retrieval on UCF101 and HMDB51 datasets, and iii) limited label training on UCF101, following protocols from prior works \cite{memdpc}.
-We also evaluate our learned representations on the challenging Diving-48 fine-grained action recognition task~\cite{diving}; to the best of our knowledge TCLR is the first work that reports result on this challenging task. \\
+We also evaluate our learned representations on the challenging Diving-48 fine-grained action recognition task~\cite{diving}; to the best of our knowledge TCLR is the first work that reports result on this challenging task.
+Our method is also employed in Knights~\cite{dave2021knights} to get first place in ICCV-21 Action recognition challenge~\cite{lengyel2022vipriors}.